piatoss3612/Cryptopasta/README.md

 Together, we can build a whole new world of mystery and intrigue on the blockchain.
 Fuel your imagination, embark on an adventure, and uncover the secrets of Cryptopasta.

-Inspired by the captivating world of Creepypasta, **Cryptopasta** brings urban legend storytelling to the blockchain realm.
+**Cryptopasta** brings urban legend storytelling to the blockchain realm.
 Imagine a hidden space between blockchain layers, inhabited by unknown entities, or a 'meme killer' that targets and eliminates meme coins.

 Cryptopasta invites you to become an agent, crafting your own lore and exploring the blockchain through a thrilling text-based adventure game.
 Accessible to all, regardless of technical expertise, this game makes learning about blockchain concepts and terminology both fun and interactive.